Reparative and similar therapies

 Exodus is both a coalition of pastoral care ministries, churches and counselors as well as a full service organization.
 Together, we provide everything from large scale national and international events to individual care for men, women and families."
 3

-- They no longer teach that reparative therapy is effective.
+- They no longer teach that reparative therapy is totally effective at reversing sexual orientation.

 - They teach than lesbian and gay adults will always have feelings of attraction to members of the same gender.